-Members of Chambers are also able to advise on areas where International Criminal Law encroaches on domestic cases.
-This is becoming increasingly common where there are overlaps with International Humanitarian Law, Human Rights, Terrorism (particularly following the establishment of the Special Tribunal for Lebanon) and Extradition.
+Members of Chambers frequently advise on areas where International Criminal Law encroaches on domestic cases.
+This is becoming increasingly common where there are overlaps with International Humanitarian Law, Human Rights, Terrorism as an international crime, and Extradition.

 Chambers has a long established history in Commonwealth law work.
-We advise and represent in front of the Privy Council.
-In addition, our members also work with Commonwealth governments in order to assist them in the development of their criminal law.
+We advise and represent in the Judicial Committee of the Privy Council.
+In addition, our members have worked with Commonwealth governments in the development of criminal law.

 Members regularly advise and appear in legally complex, cases even concerning extraterritorial and universal jurisdiction and aspects of foreign law.
 This includes substantial experience acting in major extradition proceedings.

 Several members also have experience in dealing with death penalty cases abroad and also teach, train and lecture practitioners on the other subject.
 Members frequently act on a pro bono basis on individual cases in a number of jurisdictions, including the USA, Indonesia, and Pakistan.